percona/pmm/docs/using/backup.md

 ## Restoring a backup

 !!! note alert alert-primary ""
     For this release, you can only restore a backup to the same service.
-I.e. a MySQL backup of service `mymsql-service-1` can only be restored to a MySQL database server registered with the same service name.
+I.e. a MySQL backup of service `mysql-service-1` can only be restored to a MySQL database server registered with the same service name.
 Future releases will give more flexibility to restore backups to other service types.

-1. Navigate to *Backup Management* → *Backup Inventory*
+1. Navigate to *Backup Management* → *Backup Inventory*.

 2. Find the row with the backup you want to restore.